phpmyadmin/phpmyadmin/faq.rst

 Yes.
 If a bookmark has the same label as a table name and it's not a public bookmark, it will be executed.

-.. _faq_6_23:
+.. _faq6_23:

 6.23 Export: I heard phpMyAdmin can export Microsoft Excel files?
 -----------------------------------------------------------------

-You can use CSV for Microsoft Excel, which works out of the box.
+You can use :abbr:`CSV (comma separated values)` for Microsoft Excel, which works out of the box.
 Since phpMyAdmin 3.4.5 support for direct export to Microsoft Excel version 97 and newer was dropped.

-.. _faq_6_24:
+.. _faq6_24:

 6.24 Now that phpMyAdmin supports native MySQL 4.1.x column comments, what happens to my column comments stored in pmadb?
 -------------------------------------------------------------------------------------------------------------------------